Pratik0188/Project2SE/README.md

 **Total Estimate:** 10 days

+**Discussion of Plan:** This iteration focuses on the Rate a Post feature to enhance user engagement and feedback.
+Dedicating our efforts here ensures a high-quality implementation.

 **Discussion of Changes:**
-The unforeseen increase in time for this story required us to dedicate the entire iteration to it.
-This change allowed us to focus on the quality and robustness of the rating feature, though it also delayed the implementation of other planned functionalities.
+The increased complexity required us to dedicate the entire iteration to this story, ensuring a robust rating feature, but delaying other planned functionalities.

-**Effect:** This decision ensured we implemented a well-structured rating feature that enhanced user feedback mechanisms but meant that some other functionalities had to be postponed to future iterations.
+**Effect:**  This focus improved the rating feature's quality, enhancing user feedback mechanisms, while postponing some functionalities to future iterations.

 ---